minlu21/attribute/README.md

 ## Colab (WIP)

 The web UI can be run from [a Colab notebook](https://colab.research.google.com/github/EleutherAI/attribute/blob/main/serve.ipynb).
-For running the Llama transcoder, it requires an A100 runtime.
-We are actively working on optimizing this.

 ## Run in CLI